| |

 GENERAL COMMENTS:

-while the hog complex is mixed.
-Some light cash cattle trade has been reported
+hog contracts trade mixed.
+Some light cash cattle trade has developed in the

 LIVE CATTLE: